CantoLang/cantolang-site/docs/programmers_guide.md

     }

 Canto is declarative, not imperative, and what a definition defines is output, not commands.
-So instead of a command to output "Hello, World", something like <code>print "Hello, World"</code>, all you need is "Hello, World".
+So instead of a command to output "Hello, World", something like `print "Hello, World"`, all you need is "Hello, World".

 This definition is the equivalent of the previous one, but has a child definition as well as